aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Finding source images
 Scour the logo resources (URL, data URI etc.) to find a vector-based image (SVG, AI, EPS, PDF).
 Here are things you can check:
-- Press kit on the company website (e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`).
+- **Press kit on the company website**
+  - e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`.
   - Look for pages like: *Brand, Press, Media, Logos, Assets, Marketing, About* etc.
+- **Embedded logo(s) on company website**
+  - Easiest way for finding / downloading SVGs from web pages is using [SVG Gobbler](https://github.com/rossmoody/svg-gobbler#readme) browser extension (Chrome & Firefox).
+Doesn't need any permissions.
+    - Alternative: [svg-grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) (Chrome only).
+Needs permission for write / read websites.
+  - **Ways without extension:**
-- Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, **not** JPEG, PNG or other raster graphic format.
+    1. Try right-clicking logo image and selecting *Save image as...*, and see if the save dialogue appears with SVG, not JPG, PNG or other raster graphic format.
        - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
        - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
        - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (often, website embedded SVG starts with `<svg class` and so forth & ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
-- Right-click the website and select *View page source*, then press `Ctrl + F` to open the search tool and type `SVG` to look for possible SVG vector files.
+    2. Right-click the website and select *View page source*, then press `Ctrl + F` to open the search tool and type `SVG` to look for possible SVG vector files.
 Web inspector is also useful and better tool for some (press `F12`).
        - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[random-alphanumerical].svg` which can be copied-and-pasted into the browser to open the image, and then saved normally).
-- Easier alternative way for finding SVGs from pages is using [SVG Gobbler](https://github.com/rossmoody/svg-gobbler#readme) browser extension (Chrome & Firefox).
-Doesn't need any permissions.
-- If everything has failed so far, then check [logo resources](#logos) section.
+- If everything has failed so far, then **check [logo resources](#logos) section.**
-- As last resort, you could try image tracing on Illustrator, Inkscape etc. Usually results varies from bad to kind of decent.
+- As last resort, you could try **image tracing on Illustrator, Inkscape etc.** Usually results varies from bad to kind of decent.
 Rule of thumb with tracing is using image that's high resolution, not many colors and doesn't have any artifacts.
   - [Vector Magic](https://vectormagic.com/) does way better job, but unfortunately they don't offer free services.
   - [Vectorizer.io](https://www.vectorizer.io/) is good alternative and has free option, but with annoying restrictions.
-  - Making vectorized logo from stratch is also option, if you're skilled and patient enough.
+- **Making vectorized logo from stratch** is also option, if you're skilled and patient enough.

 > ⚠ Watch out for SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54)).
 These are not common, but still exists.